ONEW Q2 2026 Earnings Call Summary | Stock Taper

 2. Strategic Updates and Business Highlights:

-• Completed the sale of Ocean Bio-Chem as part of a portfolio optimization strategy.
+• The company completed the sale of Ocean Bio-Chem as part of a portfolio optimization strategy aimed at focusing on core assets.

-• Positive inventory positioning with a healthy mix and age profile.
+• Inventory management remains strong, with a 3% year-over-year decrease and a healthy mix and aging profile.

 3. Forward Guidance and Outlook: